“Part politician, part shaman, part sociologist, part healer, but you’ll happily only focus on the fact that he’s an

 I am very proud of my experiential theatre work from Office Party, through VIP, The Razzle to This Show Has No Name.
-I get commissioned to make installation performances such as The Party Rules at the British Library and a forthcoming show about porn.
-Obviously.
-I am looking forward to a lot more of these shows.
+My new theatre show is Prurience, an experiential entertainment about pornography addiction in both London and New York.
+My latest piece Music Hall Monster focussed on addiction and performance.

 I feel very lucky to do what I do.
 I hope you have enjoyed some of it.
 Presumably that’s why you’re here.
 On the site are some of my characters and projects, and a gig list.
 I look forward to seeing you at a show soon.
 Do feel free to get in touch and follow me on social networks.
 I Tweet and I FB, but I warn you, just occasionally my posts can be slightly trivial.

-A little about me: I am a father, a son, a grandson, and a proud family member.
-I am a boyfriend, a widower, and a friend.
+A little about me: I am a father, and a son.
+I am a very lucky boyfriend, unluckily a widower, and a good friend.
 I am a Buddhist, a recovering depressive, and a very keen baker.
 I am not really interested in any other labels than these.
 Use them if you like, but don’t tell me.

 Follow Christopher Green on Twitter